 UI (USER INTERFACE) is the part of UX that deals with human interaction with the interface.
-The UI-designer is responsible for buttons usability, the right location of headers, the ease of finding a personal account or any other necessary section on the website, and the like.
-The UI-designer area of responsibility is not as wide as that of the UX-designer.
+The UI designer is responsible for button usability, the right location of headers, the ease of finding a personal account or any other necessary section on the website, and the like.
+The UI designer’s area of responsibility is not as wide as that of the UX designer.

 Why UI/UX Is the Most Important Part of Any App Development

 The interface is the mediator between the product and the person.
-A perfect interface has no hindrances and limitations, everything is fast, simple, and user-friendly.
+A perfect interface has no hindrances or limitations.
+Everything is fast, simple, and user-friendly.
 Coming up with such an interface may be quite challenging, and that’s why you should be quite wise when hiring a team that will help you with this task.

 Simply put, a good user interface is important because it can turn potential visitors into customers since it facilitates the interaction between the user and your site or application.

 Obviously, the user interface is a fairly complex part of any site or product.
-It required users’ preferences to be researched, analyzed, and took into account when working on your UI solution.
+It required users’ preferences to be researched, analyzed, and taken into account when working on your UI solution.